evidentlyai/evidently/docs/book/get-started/cloud_quickstart_llm.md

 {% endtabs %}

 Each evaluation is a `descriptor`.
-You can choose from multiple evaluations or create custom ones, including LLM-as-a-judge.
+You can choose from multiple built-in evaluations or create custom ones, including LLM-as-a-judge.

 # 6. Send results to Evidently Cloud